-Federal jobs are salaried under the GS (Government Salary) system.
+Federal jobs are salaried under the government salary system.
 This means that there is more consistency within the same position and rank than you will find with municipal or private departments, but some allowances are made in areas where the cost of living is very high.
-Generally speaking, in areas where the cost of living is low, federal firefighters sometimes make more than their municipal brothers and sisters.
-However, in areas where the cost of living is higher they often find themselves a little lower in comparison—sometimes much lower.

 The federal jobs posted on FireRecruit.com are all civilian jobs that are open to the general public, meaning you do not need to enlist or be a current federal employee to apply.
-We filter through them for you and only post civilian jobs that are open to the public.
 The agency is often listed as the Department of Army, Department of Navy, Coast Guard, etc., but enlistment is never required for any job you will find on this site.
-I have had many members tell me that they never look at the jobs posted with the word Army, or other military branch as the hiring agency, because they were under the impression that employment required enlistment.
-It does not and there is no military commitment whatsoever for these civilian firefighting positions.

-I am also sometimes asked if the military is a good place to get fire training.
-Personally, I feel that there are better options out there for most people than enlisting as an avenue into the fire service, but this is a personal choice and many people have found both success and reward in doing so.
-I feel that given the commitment asked of enlistees, if that same amount of time and energy could be spent working towards a fire science degree, volunteer work or a paramedic license then that is a better path to take.
+Given the commitment asked of enlistees, if that same amount of time and energy could be spent working towards a fire science degree, volunteer work or a paramedic license, then that is a better path to take.
 There are many great benefits to enlisting and serving your country, including money towards education, but if the fire service is your goal, weigh all of your options and understand all of your choices before enlisting for this reason and with that goal in mind.

 The salaries will vary greatly throughout the nation and even within smaller geographic areas due to cost of living differences and differences with each jurisdiction's own economic resources.

-There are many "combination" departments in the East Coast that employ full-time personnel during the day and rely on their volunteers in the evenings.
+There are many combination departments that employ full-time personnel during the day and rely on their volunteers in the evenings.

-In the West a new trend of 48-hour shifts followed by 96 hours off is rapidly gaining popularity.
-This schedule is starting to replace the other common West Coast schedule of 24 hours on, 24 off, 24 on, 24 off, 24 on followed by 96 hours off.
+In the West, 48-hour shifts followed by 96 hours off gained popularity in recent years.
+This schedule replaces the other common West Coast schedule of 24 hours on, 24 off, 24 on, 24 off, 24 on followed by 96 hours off.
 Both schedules equate to a 56-hour work week.